 Card readers do not feature an integrated receipt printer as they are designed to send digital receipts.
 However, you can purchase a compatible receipt printer if you need too.
 These mobile printers use thermal technology to print (instead of ink), and are just as small and lightweight as the reader itself, so they’re easy to carry around.

 No. A credit card reader connects to your smartphone or tablet and uses their signal - either through its phone network or a WiFi connection to process payments.
-So, if you have access to WiFi, then a mobile signal will not be required, and vise versa.
+So, if you have access to WiFi, then a mobile signal will not be required, and vice versa.

 Unlike other card machines, a card reader doesn’t come with any monthly fees or long-term contracts.
 Instead, you will only pay a transaction fee on every card sale.